unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 -   :doc:`primary source </fields/primary-source>` - photographs are generally considered primary sources (and this is usually pre-marked)
 -   :doc:`source </fields/source>` - source generally reflects a parent item if we separate a part (e.g., a map from a report)
--   :doc:`citation </fields/citation>` - this is used to parse citation components for items published as serials (like journal articles)
+-   :doc:`citation </fields/citation>` - this is mainly used to parse citation components for items published as serials (like journal articles)
 -   :doc:`relation </fields/relation>` - relationships connect two or more items in the Digital Collections when they are related in specific ways
 -   :doc:`collection </fields/collection>` and :doc:`institution </fields/institution>` - these fields are pre-set and should not be changed because
     they are used to provide editing access; you may lose permissions if you change these values
--   :doc:`rights </fields/rights>` - there is a general rights statement applied systemwide, so most rights information is only added when there is something explicitly noted for the item
+-   :doc:`rights </fields/rights>` - there is a general, systemwide rights statement in the public interface, so most rights information is only added when there is something explicitly noted for the item
 -   :doc:`resource type </fields/resource-type>` - generally pre-set to "photograph"
 -   :doc:`format </fields/format>` - generally pre-set to "image" (format matches resource type)